abishekmuthian/gaitanalyzer/README.md

 ## Features

 - Do gait analysis on videos locally on your computer.
-- Annotated Video.
+- Annotated Video with pose-estimation.
 - Distances, Peaks and Minima plotted for each leg.
-- Gait data.
+- Displaying Gait data.
 - Download of gait data as .csv file.
 - Gait pattern explanation using Large Language Model.